tsujp/customise_macos/README.md

 -   If a `~` is present: indicates partial support
 -   If a `?` is present: indicates in progress work

-If you release isn't listed it has no verified support, you could try it anyway [as long as you do a backup first](#backup).
+If your release isn't listed it has no verified support, you could try it anyway [as long as you do a backup first](#backup).

 ### Example